-SP749 • Spiritual Direction.
+SP749 · Spiritual Direction.
 3 Credits.

 Development of a working definition of spiritual direction and an understanding of the unique characteristics of discipling, mentoring, counseling, and directing relationships.
 The roles of director and directee, the life of faith and the growth of prayer, the conduct of spiritual direction relationships, and possible benefits and hazards are among the topics considered.
 Christian educators, pastors, and lay persons respond to the assignments of the course in ways that are suitable for their particular situations.
+Special Notes: Crosslisted with DC749.